Simply Self-Healing with Amy B. Scher

 • Tap your thymus daily — even without a specific emotion in mind.
 Just let go, let go, let go.

-• Check out Amy's Fearless Living Collective — it's affordable, accessible, and deeply effective
+• Check out Amy's Fearless Living Collective — affordable, accessible, and deeply effective

 • Find Amy at amybscher.com